Emberlynn-Loo/tp/docs/UserGuide.md

    A window similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.
+If your command succeeds, the command result panel will show a green card.
+Otherwise, you will see a red card explaining the issue.<br>
    Some example commands you can try:

    * `list` : Lists all contacts.